preethz2567/Module1/README.md

-## PYTHON PROGRAMMMING MODULE 1
+# PYTHON PROGRAMMMING MODULE 1
 ### NAME : PREETHI D
 ### REGISTER NUMBER : 212224040250
-#Ex 02: Conditional Statements in Python: Even or Odd Checker
+# Ex 01: Conditional Statements in Python: Even or Odd Checker

 ## 🎯 Aim
 To write a Python program to check whether the given number is **even** or **odd** using `if...else` statements.